 Don't forget to experience Olvera Street, the oldest settlement in Los Angeles.
 Founded originally in 1781, this unique attraction lies just outside of Union Station, the hub of the entire Los Angeles public transportation system.
 Many of the major rail lines converge at Union Station, making Olvera Street easily accessible.

-Shop the stalls of craftsman and souvenier makers while listening to traditional Mexican sounds.
+Shop the stalls of craftsman and souvenir makers while listening to traditional Mexican sounds.
 Stop by the El Paseo Inn for amazing food and atmosphere.
-Order the table side quacamole and wait for the resident mariachi band to play a favorite tune.
+Order the table side guacamole and wait for the resident mariachi band to play a favorite tune.

 Pershing Square via Red/Purple Lines